Meskheti

 Discover

-The Meskheti wine region of Georgia is renowned for its unique grape varieties, each with distinct agricultural and climatic requirements.
+Within the Meskheti wine region, you will not find grapes like Rachuli Tetra, which are most commonly grown in regions such as Racha, as well as Riesling and Sauvignon Blanc.
+Instead, this area is renowned for its unique grape varieties, each with distinct agricultural and climatic requirements.
 These varieties are integral to the region's winemaking heritage and are known for their adaptation to the specific terroir of Meskheti.
 Below is an overview of some of these distinctive grape varieties:

-1. Akhaltsikhis Tetri: This white grape variety is known for its resilience in cooler climates and higher altitudes, typical of the Meskheti region.
-It thrives in well-drained soils and requires a careful balance of sunlight and shade to maintain its vigor and yield.
+1. Akhaltsikhis Tetri: This white grape variety is renowned for its resilience in cooler climates and at higher altitudes, which is typical of the Meskheti region.
+It thrives in well-drained soils and requires a careful balance of sunlight and shade to maintain its vigour and yield.

 2. Meskhuri Mtsvane: Meskhuri Mtsvane, another white grape, prefers the unique microclimate of Meskheti, characterized by its cool, moist conditions.
-It demands meticulous canopy management to ensure adequate air circulation and sunlight penetration, essential for healthy growth.
+It requires meticulous canopy management to ensure adequate air circulation and sunlight penetration, which are essential for healthy growth.

 3. Meskhuri Kharistvala: This variety, known for its adaptability, flourishes in the variable soil types found throughout Meskheti.
 It requires a moderate climate, with a particular emphasis on protection from late spring frosts, which can impact its budding phases.

-4. Saparuli: Saparuli grapes are cultivated in areas with moderate temperatures and benefit from the region's mixed climatic influences.
+4. Saparuli: Saparuli grapes are cultivated in areas with moderate temperatures, benefiting from the region's mixed climatic influences.
 They need consistent moisture levels in the soil and are sensitive to extreme temperature variations.

 5. Kharistvala: This grape variety is suited to the cooler, elevated areas of Meskheti.
-It demands well-aerated soils and benefits from the region's natural fog cover, which provides a unique microclimate aiding its growth.
+It requires well-aerated soils and benefits from the region's natural fog cover, which provides a unique microclimate that aids its growth.

 6. Bejana: Bejana grapes grow best in the slightly warmer microclimates within Meskheti.
 They require well-drained soils and benefit from strategic positioning to receive optimal sunlight, crucial for their development.